ApToX/Rectangle-Ad-Billboards-Accurate-Detection/README.md

 # Rectangle Ad Billboards Accurate Detection
  Detect Accurate Recatangle Ads by using inaccurate crop done by human and several DIP Algorithms.
-The Project is in Digital Image Processing Course at BGU.
+The Project was made during a Digital Image Processing Course at BGU.

- Project was made by Amit Binenfeld and Yehonatan Fridman.
+ Project was made by Yehonatan Fridman and Amit Binenfeld.

 ## Image Input and Output Examples: